mnebuerquo/diaper-demo/presentation.md

 2. Call for help.

-3. Show something to the user.
+3. Show something helpful to the user.

 ---

 # Ok, let's solve the problem!
-Yeah!

 No problem.
 I've heard of a React 16 feature for this!